nathang15/go-tinystore/README.md

 - Therefore, it has no single point of failure as there is always guaranteed to have a leader.
 -
 #### How to run:
-- docker-compose build -> docker-compose up -> docker build -t client -f Dockerfile.client . -> docker run --network tinystore_default client
+- docker-compose build -> docker-compose up -> docker image build -t client -f Dockerfile.client . -> docker run --network tinystore_default client

 #### Note to self:
 - protoc service.proto --go_out=.